AlgyJr/ios_guides/Local-Data-Persistence-Using-Realm.md

 # Local Data Persistence - Using Realm

 ## Overview
+The RealmSwift library allows you to easily persist your data model.

 ## Project Setup - CocoaPods
 - Navigate to your project directory in Terminal